TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/DeployTYPO3.rst

 .. note::

     The :bash:`composer install` command should not be run on the live environment.
-    Ideally, :bash:`composer` should only run locally or on a dedicated deployment machine, to allow testing before going live.
+    Ideally, Composer should only run locally or on a dedicated deployment machine, to allow testing before going live.

     To avoid conflicts between the local and the server's PHP version,